 Licensing requirements vary from state to state.
-Ensure that they are licensed in the State in which you intend to hire them.
-Don’t be afraid to confirm with the State that the investigation firm you are looking to hire is in good standing and have the correct licensing.
+Ensure that the investigator is licensed in the State in which you intend to hire them.
+Don’t be afraid to confirm with that State that the investigation firm you are looking to hire is in good standing and have the correct licensing.
 Most states have the ability to check the registration of the business online, as long as you have the licence number.
-It is a legal requirement for any investigation firm or sole operator to list their licence number on their website.
+It is a legal requirement for any video surveillance investigation firm or sole operator to list their licence number on their website.
 Before contacting them check the validity of the licence with the relevant authorities.

 2. Ask If the Private Investigators Surveillance Videos Have a Date & Time Stamp

 Make sure that your investigator’s videos are authenticated with a date and time stamp on every scene.
 If there is no date and time stamp the video is less likely to be admitted as evidence into court, and will be of no value to you.
 It amazes me how often I still see surveillance videos with no date or time stamp on them.
 Current digital technology with time and date stamps can be tricky so make sure you get what you are paying for.

 3. Ask The Private Investigator You Are Hiring What Type Of Plan They Would Implement For Your Specific Video Surveillance Scenario.

 Present the facts of your case to the private investigator and ask for a surveillance strategy.
 Every surveillance job is different, and your potential video surveillance expert should have no problem sharing their ideas with you about they plan to achieve surveillance success on your behalf.
 An investigator specializing in video surveillance should have good rationale in their approach to your case.
 The strategy should be logical and based on the facts of the case resulting in an efficient and effective plan to achieve the desired objectives.
 For an experienced investigator this should be quite straightforward.